Mileage in Two wheelers – Proven & useful tips

 10. Try to hit sweet spot rpm

-Every engine has a sweet spot rpm range where it provides maximum fuel efficiency and lesser load.
+Every engine has a sweet spot rpm range that maximises fuel efficiency and a lower load.
 Try to hit that range and ride in it.
 Most of the best mileage bikes have markings on the tachometer to assist the rider.
-Usually, fuel efficiency is between 40-60km/l in most bikes but varies when the displacement of the engine changes.
+Fuel efficiency is usually between 40-60km/l in most bikes but varies when the displacement of the engine changes.

 11. Don’t be harsh on the accelerator and brakes